What the heck is Google Business Profile and why should you be using it?

 Don’t forget to see what’s working

 And there you have it.
-A whistle-stop tour of Google My Business.
+A whistle-stop tour of Google Business Profile.
 I’m sure you’ll agree that this is an important part of your marketing activities.
 As you get more familiar with it, you’ll find more creative ways to use it.
 It’s worth the time and effort.